-- Goals should be set ambitious enough to close the gap, but realistic based on available data (i.e. norms, ROI, intervention, pace). - Generally, the more intensive the intervention, the more ambitious the goal.

-- Use Goal Setting Guides (pp. 35 38) for initial goal setting - Information to be considered when setting goals includes: - Goal Setting Guides - ROI (rate of improvement) - Student's performance compared to peers - o Intensity of intervention, pacing, and instructional level. - When a student meets a goal, end it and then create a new goal on a new progress monitoring record. - Do not use FAST Goal (recommended) setting to set goals.
-Instead, select "Standard Goal."
+- Goals should be set ambitious enough to close the gap, but they should also be realistic based on available data (i.e. norms, ROI, intervention, pace). - Generally, the more intensive the intervention, the more ambitious the goal. - Information to be considered when setting goals: - Goal Setting Guides (pp. 35 38) may be used to create ambitious, yet realistic, goals for some students as appropriate per the student's need. - o ROI (rate of improvement). - O Student's performance compared to peers. - Intensity of intervention, pacing, and instructional level.